Prince527GitHub/ServerSMP-BOT/README.md

-## BOT MAY NOT UPDATE TO V13 OF DISCORD.JS
+## THIS IS THE DISCORD.JS V12 VERSION OF THE BOT!

 # ServerSMP - BOT